Implicit Bias Module Series for Child Welfare

 • Implicit bias plays out in our actions and behaviors, which is important for child protection workers to be aware of since they are making life-long decisions regarding the lives of children and families.

 • If child protection workers aren’t aware of their biases it can impact the delivery of services and the implementation of policies and practices.
+Some of the decision-making points that can be impacted by bias include:

 Module 2 Check-in